BenLoseby/lgh-technical-task/README.md

 ## Notes:

 - Most of the internal applications we maintain utilize the jQuery library and many plugins OR AlpineJs/Livewire.
-- You may use jQuery, raw javascript or AlpineJs/Livewire.
+- You may use jQuery, vanilla JavaScript or Alpine JS / Livewire.
 - For tabular data, please use the DataTables plugin (https://datatables.net/)
 - You may use any other 3rd party packages, libraries and/or css/js frameworks of your choice to complete the task.
 - Layouts, fonts, colour schemes if any, are your choice.